PlanktoScope/device-pkgs/reference.md

 ## Introduction

 Pallet is a minimalist software packaging system for uniformly distributing and deploying software as [Docker Stacks](https://docs.docker.com/engine/reference/commandline/stack/) across single-host Docker Swarm Mode environments.
-Its design is inspired by the Go programming language's module system, and this reference document is heavily inspired by the [reference document for Go modules](https://go.dev/ref/mod).
+Its design is heavily inspired by the Go programming language's module system, and this reference document tries to echo the [reference document for Go modules](https://go.dev/ref/mod) for familiarity; certain aspects of Pallet are also inspired by the Rust programming language's [Cargo](https://doc.rust-lang.org/cargo/) package management system.

 ## Repositories, packages, and versions

 A Pallet *repository* is a collection of packages that are tested, released, distributed, and upgraded together.
 Repositories are how PlanktoScopes manage software installations.
 Pallet repositories may be downloaded directly from Git repositories hosted on Github.
-A Pallet repository is identified by a [*repository path*](#repository-paths), which is declared in a `repository.pallet.yml` file.
-The *repository root directory* is the directory that contains the `repository.pallet.yml` file.
+A Pallet repository is identified by a [*repository path*](#repository-paths), which is declared in a `pallet-repository.yml` file.
+The *repository root directory* is the directory that contains the repository's `pallet-repository.yml` file.

-Each Pallet *package* within a repository specifies the conditions and consequences of its deployment on the host.
+Each Pallet *package* within a repository specifies the preconditions and consequences of its deployment on the host.
 Typically, a package specifies a Docker stack which will be deployed to a name specified by the package.
+The *package root directory* is the directory that contains the package's `pallet-package.yml` file.

 ### Repository paths
-A Pallet *repository path* is the canonical name for a repository, declared with the `path` field in the repository's `repository.pallet.yml` file.
+A Pallet *repository path* is the canonical name for a repository, declared with the `path` field in the repository's `pallet-repository.yml` file.
 A repository's path is the prefix for package paths within the repository.

 A repository path should communicate both what the repository does and where to find it.
 Typically, a Pallet repository path consists of a Github repository root path followed either by a subdirectory (if the collection contains multiple repositories) or by nothing at all (if the Github repository is a single Pallet repository).  `github.com/PlanktoScope/pallets/core` is an example of a Pallet repository path in a Github repository with multiple Pallet repositories, while `github.com/PlanktoScope/forklift` is an example of a Pallet repository path in a Github repository with a single Pallet repository.

 - The *Github repository root path* is the portion of the Pallet repository path that corresponds to the root directory of the Github repository where the Pallet repository is maintained.
-For example, the Pallet repository `github.com/PlanktoScope/pallets/core` is under the Github repository root path `github.com/PlanktoScope/pallets`; and the Pallet repository `github.com/PlanktoScope/forklift` is under the Github repository root path `github.com/PlanktoScope/forklift`.
+  - As an example, the Pallet repository `github.com/PlanktoScope/pallets/core` is under the Github repository root path `github.com/PlanktoScope/pallets`
+  - As another example, the Pallet repository `github.com/PlanktoScope/forklift` is under the Github repository root path `github.com/PlanktoScope/forklift`.
 - If the Pallet repository is not defined in the Github repository's root directory, the Pallet *repository subdirectory* is the part of the repository path that names the directory.
-For example, the Pallet repository `github.com/PlanktoScope/pallets/core` is in the `core` subdirectory of the Github repository with root path `github.com/PlanktoScope/pallets`, so it has the Pallet repository subdirectory `core`; while the Pallet repository `github.com/PlanktoScope/forklift` is defined in the root directory of the Github repository `github.com/PlanktoScope/forklift`, so it has no Pallet repository subdirectory.
+  - As an example, the Pallet repository `github.com/PlanktoScope/pallets/core` is in the `core` subdirectory of the Github repository with root path `github.com/PlanktoScope/pallets`, so it has the Pallet repository subdirectory `core`, which in turn is the repository's root directory.
+  - As another example, the Pallet repository `github.com/PlanktoScope/forklift` is defined in the root directory of the Github repository `github.com/PlanktoScope/forklift`, so it has no Pallet repository subdirectory, and the Github repository's root directory is also the Pallet repository's root directory.

 ### Repository versions
 A *repository version* is a Git tag which identifies an immutable snapshot of all Pallet repositories in a Github repository and all Pallet packages in each Pallet repository; thus, all Pallet repositories in a Github repository will have always have identical repository versions.
 A repository version may be either a release or a pre-release.
 Each version starts with the letter `v`, followed by either a semantic version or a calendar version.
 See the [Semantic Versioning 2.0.0 specification](https://semver.org/spec/v2.0.0.html) for details on how semantic versions are formatted, interpreted, and compared; see the [Calendar Versioning reference](https://calver.org/) for details on how calendar versions may be constructed.

 ### Package paths
-The path of a Pallet package is the Pallet repository path joined with the subdirectory (relative to the Pallet repository root) which contains the package's `package.pallet.yml` file.
+The path of a Pallet package is the Pallet repository path joined with the subdirectory (relative to the Pallet repository root) which contains the package's `pallet-package.yml` file.
 That subdirectory is the *package root directory*.
-For example, the Pallet repository `github.com/PlanktoScope/pallets/core` contains a Pallet package in the directory `caddy-ingress`, which is that package's root directory and which contains a `package.pallet.yml` file for the package; and that package's path is `github.com/PlanktoScope/pallets/core/caddy-ingress`.
+For example, the Pallet repository `github.com/PlanktoScope/pallets/core` contains a Pallet package in the directory `caddy-ingress`, which is that package's root directory and which contains a `pallet-package.yml` file for the package; and that package's path is `github.com/PlanktoScope/pallets/core/caddy-ingress`.
 Note that the package path cannot be opened as a web browser URL (so for example <https://github.com/PlanktoScope/pallets/core/caddy-ingress> gives a HTTP 404 Not Found error).

 ### Package resources
 A Pallet package should describe its external interface with the Docker host as a list of *resources* which it requires from the host and/or provides to the host, and which can be: